aarron-lee/gpd-win-tricks/README.md

 use the `GPD-WinControl` decky plugin ([here](https://github.com/honjow/GPD-WinControl)), and set L4 to SYSRQ and R4 to PAUSE

+### Fan Control

+use PowerControl or PowerControl-Fork decky plugins

 ## GPD Win Max 2 (6800u)

 ### Help Fix flaky suspend